maziac/DeZog/documentation/Usage.md

 Note: instead of a label you can also use a fixed number.
 - load: The snapshot (or tap) file to load.
 On start of the debug session ZEsarUX is instructed to load this file.
 Note 1: you can also omit this.
-In that case the z80-deassebug attaches to the emulator without loading a program.
+In that case the z80-debug attaches to the emulator without loading a program.
 Breakpoints and the list/assembler files can still be set.
 This can be useful to e.g. debug dot commands, i.e. programs that are started on the ZX Next command line.
 Note 2: If ZEsarUX is used with the --tbblue-fast-boot-mode loading of tap files won't work.
 - smallValuesMaximum: z80-debug format numbers (labels, constants) basically in 2 ways depending on their size: 'small values' and 'big values'.
-Small values are typically consants like the maximum number of something you defined in your asm file.
+Small values are typically constants like the maximum number of something you defined in your asm file.
 Big values are typically addresses.
 Here you can give the boundary between these 2 groups. bigValues usually also show their contents, i.e. the value at the address along the address itself.
 Usually 512 is a good boundary value.
 - tmpDir: A temporary directory used for files created during the debugging.
 At the moment this is only used to create the file for the disassembly if the PC reaches areas without any associated assembler listing.
 - "memoryViewer: The following properties configure the memory viewer (used to show memory dumps).